brendondalaba/tldr-bible/src/content/bible/23-isaiah.md

 group: 'Major Prophets'
 ---

-# Isaiah
-*The God Who Saves and Reigns Forever*

-> “Though your sins are like scarlet, they shall be as white as snow.” — **Isaiah 1:18**

-Isaiah is a book of warning and hope — judgment for rebellion, and redemption for the repentant.
-Through vivid prophecy, Isaiah reveals the coming Messiah who will bear our sins, heal our wounds, and establish an everlasting kingdom of righteousness.

----

 ## Overview
 Isaiah’s ministry spanned the reigns of four kings in Judah, during a time of moral decline and political chaos.
 God called Isaiah to speak truth to a nation that had turned away — warning of judgment through Assyria and Babylon, yet offering incredible hope of restoration.